 The TA model is only as effective as its calibration.
 By understanding the context, gathering the right data, and fine-tuning key parameters, you can transform the model into a powerful tool for pacing and liquidity planning.

-If you’re ready to take this framework to the next level, reach out to our team for expert guidance.
+If you’re ready to take this framework to the next level, reach out to our team.